What It Means to Be a Lay Woman in the World

 I mean a lack of awareness and intentional involvement that leads to a person’s presence having no real effect or impact — as if they were not even there.
 Like salt that has lost its saltiness, or a lamp lit and placed under a bushel basket (see Matthew 5:14–15).

-Being baptised in Christ and confirmed in the Holy Spirit has made you salt and a lit lamp for the world.
+Being baptised in Christ and empowered by the Holy Spirit has made you salt and a lit lamp for the world.
 Your presence anywhere should have a positive impact — more than that, a salvific impact.
+Not that you’re the one saving people because only God can save, but because God can use you to save.

 There is also a spiritual dimension to this.
 Where Christian presence is lived intentionally, that portion of the world no longer belongs to evil — not that it ever truly did, but it is reclaimed visibly for God.
 When such presence is absent or ineffective, the world is left unchanged.